 - Line a colander or mesh strainer with a few layers of cheesecloth and place over a glass bowl.
 Strain vinegar through the cheesecloth, allowing it to drip into your bowl.
 (This process may be slow if berries clog the cheesecloth.)
 Do not smash berries to release vinegar or your raspberry vinegar will be cloudy.
 Compost or discard berries.

 Before starting this project, make sure you purchase white wine vinegar with at least 5% acidity.
 This is important so the finished product will keep.
 Your raspberry vinegar should keep for up to a year.
-Store your new ruby red vinegar in a cool, dark cupboard or pantry alongside your other vinegars.
+Store your new ruby red vinegar in a cool, dark cupboard or pantry alongside your other bottles of vinegar.

 Using your Raspberry Vinegar